Mary Hopkin: 2010s

 Hopkin's daughter, Jessica Lee Morgan, released her first CD, called I Am Not, on which Hopkin sings on several songs.

 In October 2010, Hopkin and her son, Morgan Visconti, released You Look Familiar, a collaboration which brings together Hopkin's melodies, lyrics and vocals with her son's instrumentation and arrangements.

 In 2013, Painting by Numbers was released on Mary Hopkin Music.
 The album includes 10 tracks written by Hopkin, two of which are co-written with friends; "Love Belongs Right Here" with Brian Willoughby and "Love, Long Distance" with Benny Gallagher.

 For Christmas 2014, Hopkin recorded a single with her son and daughter.
 The traditional carol, "Iesu Faban" (meaning "Baby Jesus" in Welsh), was described on her website as a "close, intimate choral performance of a traditional Welsh Christmas carol".

 To celebrate the 50th anniversary of the release of "Those Were the Days", on 30 August 2018 Hopkin released a new acoustic version, on an EP also featuring the live version from her 1972 "farewell" concert at the Royal Festival Hall.
 Also included are the versions of "Those Were the Days" and "Goodbye" released in 1977, produced by her then husband, Tony Visconti.

+2020s

+Hopkin released an album called Two Hearts with her daughter Jessica Lee Morgan.
+Featuring newly written material and covers from the Bangles to Dire Straits, it was released on 3 May 2023, Hopkin's 73rd birthday.